Savaesthetic/CSC372_Project1_TextGame/README.md

   5. Windows might scream about the executable being unsafe since it's from an unknown publisher.
 If you dont trust the executable you can try running the game through visual studio.
 Using Visual Studio:
-  a.
-If you don't have Visual Studio installed you can follow this tutorial (https://www.guru99.com/download-install-visual-studio.html) and make sure you have the .Net desktop development workload installed or you won't be able to run the program.
+  1. If you don't have Visual Studio installed you can follow this tutorial (https://www.guru99.com/download-install-visual-studio.html) and make sure you have the .Net desktop development workload installed or you won't be able to run the program.
-  b.
-On the repositories main page (https://github.com/Savaesthetic/CSC372_Project1_TextGame), you should see a green drop down menu with the label Code.
+  2. On the repositories main page (https://github.com/Savaesthetic/CSC372_Project1_TextGame), you should see a green drop down menu with the label Code.
 Click it.
-  c.
-Download the ZIP.
+  3. Download the ZIP.
-  d.
-Open the Zip, navigate into the CSC372_Project1_TextGame-master folder, extract all of the files and folders into a folder wherever you want.
+  4. Open the Zip, navigate into the CSC372_Project1_TextGame-master folder, extract all of the files and folders into a folder wherever you want.
 It's easy to just put it on the desktop.
-  e.
-Open Visual Studio and navigate to the File dropdown in the top left corner.
+  5. Open Visual Studio and navigate to the File dropdown in the top left corner.
 Hover over it and go to Open->Project/Solution.
-  f.
-Navigate to where you extracted the zipped file, enter the folder and select the CSC372_Project1.sln.
+  6. Navigate to where you extracted the zipped file, enter the folder and select the CSC372_Project1.sln.
-  g.
-The solution should be built using the files in the folder so you should be able to run the program by hitting the start button with the green arrow in the top toolbar.
+  7. The solution should be built using the files in the folder so you should be able to run the program by hitting the start button with the green arrow in the top toolbar.